Keith Martin (politician)

 Keith Martin, PC is a Canadian politician and physician.
 He was the Member of Parliament for the riding of Esquimalt—Juan de Fuca in British Columbia, Canada from 1993 to 2011.
-Originally a member of the Reform Party, and then the Canadian Alliance, he did not join the newly formed Conservative Party of Canada post-merger, and became a member of the Liberal Party from 2004 until 2011.
+Originally a member of the Reform Party, and then the Canadian Alliance, he did not join the newly formed Conservative Party of Canada post-merger, and instead became a member of the Liberal Party from 2004 until 2011.

 He is currently the executive director of the Consortium of Universities for Global Health in Washington, D.C.

 Early life and career

 Martin was born in London, UK, and grew up in Toronto, Ontario, Canada.
-He attended Neil McNeil High School.
-He graduated from the University of Toronto with a Doctorate of Medicine and a Bachelor of Science.
-He practiced emergency and family practice from 1987 to 2005.
+He attended Neil McNeil High School and graduated from the University of Toronto with a Doctorate of Medicine and a Bachelor of Science.

+He practiced emergency and family medicine from 1987 to 2005.
 He also did two terms as a doctor in a rural region of South Africa during the Mozambique war.
 Martin is a member of the Royal College of Physicians and Surgeons' Advisory Committee on International Initiatives.

 Federal politics

 He was first elected in 1993 as a member of the Reform Party of Canada for the riding of Esquimalt-Juan de Fuca.
-However, unlike most Reformers, he was socially liberal, and he often clashed with Reform's conservative leaders.
-He is conservative on economic issues but is socially liberal.
+Being socially liberal, he often clashed with the Reform's conservative ideas.

 From 1996 to 2000 he had his own nationally syndicated television program on current events called Beyond Politics.

 When the Reform Party was folded into the Canadian Alliance, he sought the party leadership, but finished fourth with 2% of the vote.
-Despite his ideological differences, he did not join the dissidents who briefly left the party in 2001–02 to protest the leadership of Stockwell Day.

 In both 2009 and 2010, political commentator Rex Murphy, from the Canadian Broadcasting Corporation's The National, recognized Martin as the most underrated politician in the House of Commons.

 Martin led many initiatives in the House of Commons, including legislation to ban landmines (1995, 1996), establish an international mechanism to prevent deadly conflict (Responsibility to Protect) 2007, democratize Parliament, support early learning programs (Head Start) 2000, and modernize Canada's healthcare system.

 Martin has been on diplomatic missions to areas in crisis, including Sudan, the Middle East, Zimbabwe, Sierra Leone, and the Sahal.
 He led initiatives to provide emergency relief in times of crisis, e.g., the 2004 tsunami, famine in Niger, North Pakistan, Democratic Republic of the Congo, Zimbabwe, etc. He also took an international leadership role in global health, including chairing global pre-G8 parliamentary committees in Japan and Rome.